Housing Catalyst strives to increase the availability of affordable housing in and near the city of Fort Collins.

-For those wishing to apply for resources through HC, below is a list of the minimum criteria.
-Applications will be reviewed for potential partnerships with public, private, and/or nonprofit entities, as well as for housing development opportunities to be undertaken by HC or Villages, Ltd., a related but separate entity.
+For those wishing to apply for a partnership with us, below is a list of the minimum criteria used for evaluation.
+Applications will be reviewed for potential partnerships with public, private, and/or nonprofit entities, as well as for housing development opportunities.

 Criteria include but are not limited to:

-number of affordable units, lower housing costs, or both, and/or access to support services.
+- How Housing Catalyst resources will increase benefit to low-income households, through an increased number of affordable units, lower housing costs, or both, and/or access to support services

-- Market information as determined by HC which shows demand for the proposed project.
+- Market information as determined by Housing Catalyst showing demand for the proposed project

-- Opportunity for ownership by the HC, and/or HC buy-out options after any initial
+- Opportunity for Housing Catalyst ownership, and/or buy-out options after 20-30 year affordability period

-- Does the proposal demonstrate development capacity, experience and commitment to the
+- Does the proposal demonstrate development capacity, experience, and commitment to the targeted population?

-- To what extent will HC share in the developer fee?
+- To what extent will Housing Catalyst share in the developer fee?

-- What is the project proximity to employment, transportation, schools, retail, and recreation?
+- What is the project’s proximity to employment, transportation, schools, retail, and recreation?

-- Degree and nature of risk for HC.
+- Degree and nature of risk for Housing Catalyst

 - Degree to which Housing Catalyst’s ownership interest is commensurate with the financial benefits it brings to the project